 The journey of an entrepreneur is difficult and certainly not predictable.
-According to a study conducted by IBM Institute for Business Value and Oxford Economics, India is the third largest startup ecosystem in the world, with 90% startups failing within first five years of inception.
-The journey to build a ‘successful startup’ is an uphill task for any entrepreneur and cannot be achieved by only the founding team in an organization.
+According to a study conducted by IBM Institute for Business Value and Oxford Economics, India is the third-largest startup ecosystem in the world, with 90% of startups failing within the first five years of inception.
+The journey to building a ‘successful startup’ is an uphill task for any entrepreneur and cannot be achieved by only the founding team in an organization.
 Building a ‘successful startup’ is a team effort and employees play the most important part to turn ideas into reality.
-Culturro’s team was in conversation with Ankur Warikoo, Co-Founder & CEO of Nearbuy, an online marketplace startup known for its culture and unique way of doing things in their organization.
+Culturro’s team was in conversation with Ankur Warikoo, Co-Founder & CEO of Nearbuy, an online marketplace startup known for its culture and unique way of doing things in its organization.

 Nearbuy is Ankur’s third venture and he definitely understands what it takes to build a successful organization.
 He says, “In the journey to build a successful organization the hardest part is not finding the customer or product-market fit but it is building a team that can translate your vision into reality”.
-Ankur’s biggest learning till date has been, people come first followed by product and then profits.
+Ankur’s biggest learning to date has been, people come first followed by product and then profits.
 He says, “Any other order does not work if you want to build a successful company.”

 Right talent has a positive impact on an organization’s workplace experience.
 The right workplace experience can really help an organization in tough times.
 Building the right workplace experience requires a willingness and strong mindset of the founding team in an organization.
 Ankur feels, “To create the right workplace experience in an organization, HR should not be treated as a function.
 In fact, HR is everyone’s responsibility and it starts with the founders”.
 Ankur believes three golden rules to build the right culture in an organization are

-- Great employee is 10 times better than a good employee
+- A great employee is 10 times better than a good employee

 - Great employees attract great employees but this is not necessarily true for good employees

-- Head of HR is the CEO, it’s a founders job
+- The Head of HR is the CEO, it’s a founders job

-This article was first posted on BW Businessworld platform on September 14, 2017 as part of Workplace Experience Ranking 2017 knowledge series
+This article was first posted on the BW Businessworld platform on September 14, 2017, as part of Workplace Experience Ranking 2017 knowledge series